Teresa van Lieshout: Other activities

 Van Lieshout is a deregistered teacher.
 She has a Master of Education from the University of Notre Dame Australia.
 Her registration as a teacher was cancelled in April 2015.
 She claimed this was done by the government to destroy her political career.

-She has published four non-fiction books.
+Van Lieshout has published four non-fiction books.

 In 2014, after police dropped the investigation into historical rape claims against Australian Labor Party leader Bill Shorten, van Lieshout published a video expressing support for the accuser and claiming that "the male gender is not morally fit to be politicians or police officers".
 In 2016, van Lieshout organised a petition to stop the Commonwealth Bank of Australia from closing its branch in the suburb of Brighton-Le-Sands.

-In 2018, a member of the Ordo Templi Orientis successfully sued a woman for defamation after she shared a video made by van Lieshout in which van Lieshout accuses the group of being Satanic pedophiles.
+In 2018, a member of Ordo Templi Orientis successfully sued a woman for defamation after she shared a video made by van Lieshout in which van Lieshout accuses the group of being Satanic pedophiles.